Back to start

 Largest hydro power plant in Sweden in terms of capacity

-Originally, Harsprånget comprised of three units with an installed capacity of 330 MW.
+Originally, Harsprånget comprised of three units.
 In 1974, work began on the construction of two additional units, which were commissioned in 1978 and 1980 respectively.
-Again, capacity almost trebled.
-Today, Harsprånget is the largest hydro power plant in Sweden in terms of capacity, as well as the site of the country's largest single hydro power unit, the 450 MW 'Gigantic Gerhard'.
-Today, four out of the five units at Harsprånget are used for electricity generation.
+Today, Harsprånget is the largest hydro power plant in Sweden in terms of capacity, as well as the site of the country's largest single hydro power unit, the 'Gigantic Gerhard'.
+Four out of the five units at Harsprånget are still used for electricity generation.

-In recent years, Harsprånget's dam has been upgraded and the spillways have been reinforced to enable them to cope with the demands of what is known as a 10,000 year flood, i.e. an event which is likely to occur only once every 10,000 years, which gives rise to extremely high water levels.
+In 2004, the dam and spillways at Harsprånget were rebuilt to enable them to cope with the demands of what is known as a 10,000 year flood, i.e. an event which is likely to occur only once every 10,000 years, which gives rise to extremely high water levels.

 Hydro power is a reliable, safe and renewable source of energy.
-Almost half of Sweden's total electricity requirement is currently supplied by hydro power.
-The Luleälv river, on which Harsprånget is situated, is Vattenfall's and Sweden's most important river in terms of hydro power generation.
+Around 40 % of Sweden's total electricity requirement is currently supplied by hydro power.
+The river Lule älv, on which Harsprånget is situated, is Sweden's most important river in terms of hydro power generation.

 More information (links open in new window)